ArfanAnulal/To-Do-App/README.md

-# **To-Do List App - A Riverpod Project**
+# **Fully-Featured To-Do App**

-A sleek, modern, and fully functional To-Do List application built with Flutter.
-This project showcases an advanced, scalable architecture using Riverpod for state management, moving beyond basic state handling to a professional, industry-standard pattern.
+A beautiful, fully persistent To-Do list application built with Flutter.
+This project demonstrates a complete, professional-grade mobile app architecture, featuring advanced state management with Riverpod, local persistence with a Sembast database, and a dynamic, themeable UI.

 ## **📸 Demo & Screenshots**

-This app features a custom dark-mode theme with vibrant, colorful accents to create an engaging user experience.
+This app features a fully switchable light/dark mode theme with vibrant, colorful accents to create an engaging user experience.

 <table>
   <tr>